 - Writing Down Allowance (WDA)

-So what comes under ‘plant and machinery’?
+What is ‘plant and machinery’?

 - Computers, office equipment, office furniture